Rolfing - SI

 A Ten-Series is a 10-session approach a Rolfer™ takes to evaluate and address the overall functioning and flow of the client’s entire body.
 By systematically separating the whole body into specific territories, each session focuses on a new area and goal for the body.
 Each session’s goals aim to free up the current session’s territory and help reinforce and support the work performed in previous and upcoming areas.

-Sleeve Sessions 1 - 3
+Sleeve Series 1 - 3

 Session 1 - Increasing expansion of breath.